IDMNYU/CreativeCoding_FA23_SectionA_LadyK/Sketch_1.md

 # DM-UY 1133-A Creative Coding
-##### Fall 2023 • Katherine Bennett • Monday & Wednesdays • 14:00-15:50
+##### Spring 2024 • Katherine Bennett • Monday & Wednesdays • 14:00-15:50

 ## Sketch 1 Composition

-#### Due Sept 20 18:00 EST
+#### Due Feb 5 18:00 EST
 #### Submit on openProcessing (check Slack announcement channel for invitation and syllabus for URL)

-_Come to class on Sept 18th with the sketch started and we will demo how to submit it together in class_
+_Come to class on Jan 31st with the sketch started and we will demo how to submit it together in class_

 Take a meaty crop of Julie Mehretu's painting - _A Renegade Excavation_.
 See Slack for the image.
 Do not take a crop of the corners!
 Take a crop from the central area, one that is more dense with a diversity of shapes.